Octet (Mendelssohn): Structure

 A typical performance of the work lasts around 30 minutes, with the first movement usually comprising roughly half of this.
+All four movements are in sonata form.

+I. Allegro moderato ma con fuoco

+The first movement's first theme begins above tremolo string accompaniment before being restated in the lower strings.
+A prolonged climax in the development builds from quiet whole notes into a flurry of sixteenth notes.

+II.
+Andante

+III.
+Scherzo.
+Allegro leggierissimo

-The scherzo, later scored for orchestra as a replacement for the minuet in the composer's First Symphony at its premiere, is believed to have been inspired by the section of Goethe's Faust titled "Walpurgis Night's Dream".
-Fragments of this movement recur in the finale, as a precursor to the "cyclic" technique employed by later 19th-century composers.
+The scherzo, later scored for orchestra as a replacement for the minuet in the composer's First Symphony at its premiere, is believed to have been inspired by the "Walpurgis Night's Dream" section of Goethe's Faust.
+Fragments of this movement recur in the finale, as a precursor to the "cyclic" technique later 19th-century composers employed.
 The entire work is also notable for its extended use of counterpoint, with the finale, in particular, beginning with an eight-part fugato.
 In this section, Mendelssohn quotes the melody of "And he shall reign forever and ever" from the "Hallelujah Chorus" of Handel's Messiah.

+IV.
+Presto

+The Presto begins with a fugal figure transferred across the eight instruments, from the second cello to the first violin, before being contrasted with an octave motif.
+In the development section, Mendelssohn reprises the scherzo's main theme in sequence.

 Instrumentation

 The original score is for a double string quartet with four violins and pairs of violas and cellos.
-Mendelssohn instructed in the public score, "This Octet must be played by all the instruments in symphonic orchestral style.
+Mendelssohn wrote in the score, "This Octet must be played by all the instruments in symphonic orchestral style.
 Pianos and fortes must be strictly observed and more strongly emphasized than is usual in pieces of this character."
+He also transcribed the piece for piano duet with violin and cello ad. lib. and orchestrated the third movement (with alterations) as an alternative third movement to his Symphony No. 1 in C minor.

-The piece is sometimes played by full string sections using more players for each part as well as an added double bass part which usually (but not always) doubles the second cello part an octave lower.
+The piece is sometimes played by full string sections using more players for each part as well as a double bass that usually doubles the second cello part an octave lower.
 Arturo Toscanini created such a version for a performance with the NBC Symphony Orchestra in 1947.
 In 2009, conductor Yoon Jae Lee made a transcription of the first, second, and last movements for full orchestra.

-The composer also transcribed the piece as a piano duet with violin and cello ad. lib. and orchestrated the third movement (with alterations) as an alternative third movement to his Symphony No. 1 in C minor.